PNEPOCHI/LITA-CAPSTONE-PROJECT/README.md

 #### STEP 2: DATA CLEANING IN EXCEL
   -  Removed all duplicate rows that may distort the analysis.
--  Create new calculated fields, like total sales, subscription Duration, average subscription duration
+-  Create new calculated fields, like total sales

   ### Exploratory Data Analysis